Sprite Logo

 Sprite Logo 1961

-Creating a new brand, the Coca-Cola Company took care of its identity.
+Creating a new brand, the Coca-Cola Company took care of its individuality.
 Coke’s art department came up with labels associated with sustainability.
-They were decorated with a blue-and-green “Sprite” emblem, which was used in a high-contrast font with thin, long serifs.
-Above the “i” instead of a dot was a greenish-yellow star with eight asymmetrical rays.
-Under the drink’s name was a barely noticeable postscript, “TRADEMARK.”
+They were decorated with the blue-green “Sprite” logo, which was used in a high-contrast font with thin, long serifs.
+Above the letter “i” instead of a dot was a greenish-yellow star with eight asymmetrical rays.
+Below the name of the drink was a barely visible postscript – “TRADEMARK.”

 1964 – 1972